palermomarco/move-to-subsite/readme.txt

 === Move Post/Page to Subsite ===
-Contributors: palermomarco, mattwiebe
+Contributors: palermomarco
 Tags: move, multisite, migrate, export, import Requires at least: 3.3.2
-Tested up to: 3.4RC
+Tested up to: 3.6
 Stable tag: 0.2

 Wordpress multisite plugin to move posts in a category and/or a page hierarchy to a new subsite, with seamless redirects.